-COMs accept transfer applicants in rare circumstances only.
-All transfer students are required to meet the mission statement principles and the educational goals as published in the Catalog.
+Due to the integrated nature of our curriculum, MU-COM accepts transfer applicants in rare circumstances only.
+All transfer students are required to meet the mission statement principles and the educational goals as published in the Student Handbook and Catalog.
 These goals are consistent with the overall mission of the institution.

 - Be in good academic standing at a COCA accredited or LCME accredited medical school at the time of transfer to MU-COM.